Love Doesn't Have to Hurt: Background

 "Love Doesn't Have to Hurt" was co-written by Susanna Hoffs of American pop rock band the Bangles and spurred by Atomic Kitten's 2001 rendition of their 1988 song "Eternal Flame."
 Initially recorded for one of Hoff's solo projects, it was eventually given to the band when they began collecting material for their second stdio album.
 Billy Steinberg and Tom Kelly are also credited as writers.
 Production on the album version was overseen by Bill Padley and Jem Godfrey.
 The single version of "Love Doesn't Have to Hurt" varies from the album version, as the vocals of Natasha Hamilton, Liz McClarnon and Jenny Frost were re-recorded to give the song a more powerful vocal range, and the music had been remastered to give the acoustic-framed mid-tempo ballad a smoother finish.
 Martin Harrington and Ash Howes are credited as additional producers on this version.

 Chart performance

 The song debuted and peaked at number four on the UK Singles Chart.
 This gave Atomic Kitten their ninth top-10 single and sixth consecutive top-five hit in the United Kingdom.
 However, "Love Doesn't Have to Hurt" quickly fell out of the top 10 the next week, where it gained a place on the charts at number 12.
 It would remain another nine weeks on the chart.
 In Ireland, the song reached the top 20, peaking at number 13 on the Irish Singles Chart, and became Feels So Good's only single not to reach the top 10.
-"Love Doesn't Have to Hurt" was not released elsewhere, but debuted and peaked at number 65 on the Single Top 100 in the Netherlands, where it became Aotmic Kitten's lowest-charting single.
+"Love Doesn't Have to Hurt" was not released elsewhere, but debuted and peaked at number 65 on the Single Top 100 in the Netherlands, where it became Atomic Kitten's lowest-charting single.
 It remained on the chart for nine weeks.